Top

 1) The anesthesiologist and dentist will review everything with the parent; 2) the anesthesiologist will assess the patient to ensure that general anesthesia is still a safe option; 3) the child will be taken to the operatory room where the medications will be administered (sometimes the anesthesiologist will give the patient some medication via injection in the waiting room to help calm the child down so that the process is easier for both the child and parent); 4) once the child has been put under by the anesthesiologist, the dentist will then take x-rays (if needed), complete a dental cleaning, diagnose all necessary dental treatment, and then complete all of the child’s dental treatment; 5) once all of the necessary dental treatment has been completed, the child will be reversed and will slowly wake up in the recovery room

-Once your child is released into your care, they will be tired and sleepy for the rest of the day given that the general anesthesia medications are still in their system.
+Once your child is released into your care, they will be tired and sleepy for the rest of the day, given that the general anesthesia medications are still in their system.
 Your child should rest at home with very little activity for the remainder of the day.
 The anesthesiologist and dentist will review all necessary dietary restrictions and post-operative recommendations to help ensure your child’s safety and full recovery.

-Contact our office at (602) 610-0338 to schedule an appointment for a visit in Phoenix, AZ.
+Contact our office at (602) 610-0338 to schedule an appointment and learn more about pediatric sedation dentistry in Phoenix, AZ.

 Total Kids Dental Hours